Democrat Webb weighing possible independent bid for White House

 Webb had a shaky showing in the first Democratic candidates’ debate last week.
 Real Clear Politics, a website that aggregates polling data showed him with just over 1 percent average support in polls from late September to Oct.
 18.

-If Webb decides to make the jump from Democrat to independent, he would not be the first to make the switch.
+If Webb decides to run as neither a Democrat nor a Republican, he would not be the first.

-In 2000, for example, consumer advocate Ralph Nader ran as an independent.
+In 2000, for example, consumer advocate Ralph Nader ran as the Green Party’s candidate.
 Many believe his unsuccessful bid enabled former Republican George W. Bush to win the White House in a close race against Democrat Al Gore for the White House.

-In 2004 and 2008, Nader again launched runs as an independent, calling Washington “occupied corporate territory,” and losing in both cases.
+In 2004 and 2008, Nader again launched runs outside the two-party system, calling Washington “occupied corporate territory,” and losing in both cases.

 Reporting by Alana Wise; Editing by Jonathan Oatis